abod8639/eww-music-widget/README.md

     eww -c close music-widget --toggle
     ```

-The widget will automatically display information from any active MPRIS-compatible player (e.g., Spotify,VLC,Firefox,Chrome).
+The widget will automatically display information from any active MPRIS-compatible player (e.g.,VLC,Firefox,Chrome).

+## Designed with care and love by Dexter